climate-and-health-datasci-Unicamp/ldl-cholesterol-climate-analysis/README.md

 # Future research

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Based on our findings, some future research that could be done is to improve the climate model based on historical data by modeling the noise of the time series; to use a predictive model to estimate the impact of cold waves in the LDL-C concentrations; and to reproduce this analysis for other lipid parameters.

+# Acknowledgements

+This project was funded by grant #2017/20013-0, São Paulo Research Foundation (FAPESP)

 # References
 1. M do MA.
 Plano Nacional de Adaptação à Mudança do Clima.
 Volume 1 - Estratégia Geral [Internet].
 Vol. I. 2016.
 46 p.
 Available from: http://www.mma.gov.br/images/arquivo/80182/PNA_Volume I.pdf